nielsvanhooy/py-cursus-work/python-beginner/10-basic-types-en.md

 and the special one is "modulo" which is the remainder of a division
 - `%` for modulo (remainder)

+also the special one "floor division" which is the result of a division rounded down to the nearest whole number
+- `//` for floor division

 Example:
 ```py